rgksugan/knowledge/3-resources/books/AI Engineering.md

 ### Introduction to Building AI Applications with Foundation Models
 #### The Rise of AI Engineering
 ##### From Language Models to Large Language Models
+* A language model encodes statistical information about one or more languages.
+* The basic unit of a language is token.
 * The process of breaking the original text into tokens is called tokenization.
+* The set of all tokens a model can work with is the model's vocabulary.
 * There are two main types of language models:
   * Masked language models
     * Masked language models are commonly used for non-generative tasks such as sentiment analysis and text classification.
 They are also useful for tasks requiring an understanding of the overall context, such as code debugging, where a model needs to understand both the preceding and following code to identify errors.